Please Mr. Please: Chart performance

 Released as a single in 1975, "Please Mr. Please" reached the Top 10 on three major Billboard charts in the US that year.
-On the pop chart, the song peaked at number three in August 1975, remaining in the Top 40 for 12 weeks: Newton-John's fifth consecutive Top Ten hit, "Please Mr. Please" would also mark Newton-John's last appearance in the top ten for a three-year period.
-On the country chart, the song reached #5, while on the adult contemporary chart, the song spent three weeks at number one.
+On the pop chart, the song peaked at #3 August 9, 1975, remaining in the Top 40 for 12 weeks: Newton-John's fifth consecutive Top Ten hit, "Please Mr. Please" would also mark Newton-John's last appearance in the top ten for a three-year period.
+On the country chart, the song reached #5 August 23rd, while on the adult contemporary chart, the song spent three weeks at #1 beginning July 12, 1975.
 The single was a certified Gold record by the RIAA.